Deep Learning Techniques for In-Crop Weed Identification: A Review: Discussion

-In this section, based on the current weed management studies and the recent developments of deep learning techniques, we discuss the challenges and opportunities for further advancing weed identification research from the following aspects: fine-grained learning, real-time inference, explainability, weakly-supervised / unsupervised learning, and incremental learning.
+In this section, based on weed control challenges and the recent developments of deep learning techniques, we discuss the challenges and opportunities for further advancing weed recognition research from the following aspects: fine-grained learning, real-time inference, explainability, weakly-supervised / unsupervised learning, and incremental learning.